cademtz/DarkStorm-menu/README.md

  }
  ```
 ## Animating
 You may notice that the default menu has an interesting animation with the logos and tabs sliding into view.
-This is done using the Animate
+This is done using the Animate functions in Animate.h